The World Photo Tour, now in The Netherlands…

 For instance, she gave a ladder example – on a street with 300 houses there may be as many as 100 ladders in those houses.
 Most of the times sitting around, unused.
 And most of the times, anyone in need of a ladder in the other 200 houses would just go ahead and buy a new one, jsut because he can afford one.
 Jessica proposes we should share more.
 And not in a commie perspective.
 But on a small scale, sharing should be encouraged.
 I couldn’t agree more.
 We are too clinged to over-production, consumption, and what seems to be like a race towards the depletion of any resource on the planet.
 Plus, as humanity in its total, we don’t seem to have a plan for where we are going.
 Not for 200, not for 50, nor for 30 years.
 How smart is that from the most intelligent beigns on this planet?

 After a long and rather interesting conversation the other night, Harrie advised me I should stop walking once I find love.
-And I know I did.
-And she knows as well.
-And the story goes on.
+The story goes on.

 Sadly, after staying with me for more than 7 years, after being trashed around, filled to the limit of explosion, my backpack ceased to exist.
 A new one took its place.
 Welcome aboard!
 Long live!